munibinam/munibinam.github.io/_pages/about.md

 ## Welcome!

 Hello and thank you for visiting my page!
-My name is **Munib Inam**, and I'm a PhD student at the University of Kentucky.
+My name is Munib Inam, and I'm a PhD student at the University of Kentucky.
 My research primarily focuses on the implications of extreme weather events on water and agricultural resources.

 ## Abstracts of PhD Essays